tractr/traxion/README.md

-# Traxion
+# Stack

-The purpose of Traxion is to provide a pre-configured stack of frameworks and libraries that are designed to work together "out of the box" to accelerate web application development.
-By combining these frameworks and libraries into a single, well-orchestrated stack, Traxion aims to provide a foundation for building modern web applications that is easy to use and efficient.
+The purpose of Stack is to provide a pre-configured stack of frameworks and libraries that are designed to work together "out of the box" to accelerate web application development.
+By combining these frameworks and libraries into a single, well-orchestrated stack, Stack aims to provide a foundation for building modern web applications that is easy to use and efficient.

 It is built on top of a number of popular frameworks and libraries, including [Nx](https://nx.dev/)